 How long after the completion of treatment the cancer recurred

 If the disease recurs in the lungs, surgery is often used to remove the nodules, or tumors, in the lung.
 In these situations, there is usually a better outcome for children who have the lung nodules completely removed.
 This is especially true if the disease has recurred after the initial treatment has been completed.

 The doctor may use chemotherapy or other approaches, too.
 If the cancer comes back elsewhere in the body, the doctor may use a combination of drugs.
 If the cancer has spread to another bone or to a small number of other bones, the doctor may recommend surgery, particularly if chemotherapy has worked well.

 Whichever treatment plan is chosen, palliative care and supportive care will be important for relieving symptoms and side effects.

-When cancer recurs, people with cancer and their families often experience emotions such as disbelief or fear.
-You are encouraged to talk with the health care team about these feelings and ask about support services to help you and your family cope.
+When cancer recurs, people with cancer and their families sometimes experience emotions such as disbelief or fear.
+You are encouraged to talk with your health care team about these feelings and ask about support services to help you and your family cope.
 Learn more about dealing with cancer recurrence.